Stringhetta/Stringhetta/README.md

  ### Hi, I’m Matheus Stringhetta
 I'm a student of Information Systems at the Federal University of Uberlândia.
-Currently I work as a software systems development analyst.
+Currently I work as a software developer.

 ### Find me elsewhere